little-red-rover/little-red-rover/README.md

 # Little Red Rover

+*WIP: Details on this page refer to planned capabilities, not the current status of the project.
+Think of this as a roadmap.*

 ROS enabled robots are (really) expensive, preventing many aspiring robotic engineers from accessing powerful ROS tools.

 Little Red Rover (LLR) is a highly capable, differential drive, ROS 2 robot designed for an amateur budget.